 What are Guides?

 Guides are aforethought user experiences.
-They can educate, update and inform users on-the-go, by serving needed resources to their possible questions.
+They can educate, update, and inform users on-the-go, by serving needed resources to their possible questions.

 As the name implies, they provide guidance to end-users throughout any experience that you provide within your web application.

 They consist of steps and, a guide can have either one or multiple steps.
-They're in motion, meaning, once a guide is started, end-users can complete all the steps or drop it before finishing.
+They're in motion, meaning, once a guide is started, end-users can complete all the steps or drop them before finishing.

 How to utilize Guides?

-Guides support, educate and inform end-users in your web application trying to discover, understand and tamper the solutions offered by you.
+Guides support, educate, and inform end-users in your web application trying to discover, understand, and tamper the solutions offered by you.